ludovicm67/php-formbuilder/readme.md

 # FormBuilder : a PHP class that helps you building forms

+## How to install it

+You can install this package quickly with composer : `composer require ludovicm67/php-formbuilder`

-How to use it ?
+## How to use it ?

 Just see these examples :

 ```php
 <?php